1st Meditation on The Lord's Prayer -- God's Glory

 spirit.

-Try to feel that God's nature as a merciful and loving
+Try to feel that God's nature as a merciful and loving Father

-is based on fear.
+based on fear.

 Last, let the thought reflect that God is our Father.
-Thus, we
+Thus,

-melt away the illusion of separateness based on differences such as race,
+we melt away the illusion of separateness based on differences such as race,

 gender, ethnicity, or physical condition.
 We start to understand that when we